Making False Statements To The Trustee

-This matter is can be dealt with in either the Local or District Court but in most cases will be dealt with in the Local Court.
+This matter is can be dealt with in either the Magistrates Court or District Court but in most cases will be dealt with in the Magistrates Court.

-- You request permission to travel overseas but are not truthful with the trustee about the reasons for your travel or where you are going;
+- A person requests permission to travel overseas but is not truthful with the trustee about the reasons for your travel or where you are going;

-- The trustee requests information about your earnings, commissions or superannuation benefits with your employer and you are not truthful in your response.
+- The trustee requests information about a person’s earnings, commissions or superannuation benefits with their employer and they are not truthful in their response.

-- That your trustee made a specific request for information relating to your examinable affairs;
+- That their trustee made a specific request for information relating to their examinable affairs;

-- That you did not fully and truly disclose such information.
+- That they did not fully and truly disclose such information.

-There is a series of offences under the Bankruptcy Act for not providing complete information to your trustee in bankruptcy.
+There is a series of offences under the Bankruptcy Act for not providing complete information to a person’s trustee in bankruptcy.

 WHERE TO NEXT?